michaliskambi/elisp/lsp/README.md

      https://github.com/castle-engine/pascal-language-server

      ...strive to "standardize" part of them: they both support reading an INI file with a few useful options.
 They both allow to specify a per-process log file, that allows to debug JSON requests / responses.
 It's sometimes tremendously useful to compare what happens with 2 LSP servers.

+      We put more intensive work in https://github.com/castle-engine/pascal-language-server , adding CGE-specific features, making it aware of CGE projects.

 * Both LSP server forks **and Lazarus IDE too** are rather "fragile" when it comes to having non-existing units on the `uses` clause.
 The code completion fails until the CodeTools can find the unit.